Hotline between military and air traffic controllers in Washington hasn't worked for over 3 years

-A hotline between military and civilian air traffic controllers in Washington, D.C., that hasn't worked for more than three years may have contributed to another near miss shortly after the Army resumed flying helicopters in the area for the first time since January's deadly midair collision between a passenger jet and a Black Hawk helicopter.
-Sen. Ted Cruz said a hearing Wednesday.
+A hotline between military and civilian air traffic controllers in Washington, D.C., that hasn't worked for more than three years may have contributed to another near miss shortly after the U.S. Army resumed flying helicopters in the area for the first time since January's deadly midair collision between a passenger jet and a Black Hawk helicopter, Sen. Ted Cruz said at a hearing Wednesday.

-The Federal Aviation Administration official in charge of air traffic controllers, Frank McIntosh, confirmed that the agency didn't even know the hotline hadn't been working since March 2022 until after the latest near miss.
-He said civilian controllers did still have other means of communicating with their military counterparts through landlines, but the FAA is insisting the hotline be fixed before helicopter flights resume around Ronald Reagan National Airport.
+The Federal Aviation Administration official in charge of air traffic controllers, Frank McIntosh, confirmed the agency didn't even know the hotline hadn't been working since March 2022 until after the latest near miss.
+He said civilian controllers still have other means of communicating with their military counterparts through landlines.
+Still, the FAA insists the hotline be fixed before helicopter flights resume around Ronald Reagan Washington National Airport.

-Defense department officials didn't immediately respond to questions Wednesday about the near miss earlier this month and the steps it is taking to ensure helicopter flights in the area are safe.
+The Army didn't immediately comment Wednesday about the near miss earlier this month and the steps it is taking to ensure helicopter flights in the area are safe.
 The FAA didn't immediately answer follow-up questions after the hearing about how that hotline was supposed to be used.

 The Army suspended all helicopter flights around Reagan airport after the latest near miss, but McIntosh said the FAA was close to ordering the Army to stop flying because of the safety concerns before it did so voluntarily.